A woman is in custody after shooting her stepfather and turning herself in to Grovetown Police

 Grovetown Police Determined the incident all started when she ran into Clarence Jordan.

-“Had those flowers in her hand, little bouquet of flowers right there, and she dropped those and she just walked– I mean she was angry, she looked angry– just got in the car and drove right away,” Anonymous Neighbor said.
+“Had those flowers in her hand, little bouquet of flowers right there, and she dropped those and she just walked– I mean she was angry, she looked angry– just got in the car and drove right away,” the anonymous neighbor said.

 A neighbor who didn’t want to share her identity or go on camera says she was shocked to hear shots fired in a neighborhood where it’s normally safe to walk outside.